EdoMan000/SOA_project/README.md

 **NB:]** The computation of the cryptographic hash and the writing of the above tuple should be carried in deferred work. <br>

 > [!NOTE]
-> Official documentation can be found at [Official Specification](https://francescoquaglia.github.io/TEACHING/AOS/CURRENT/PROJECTS/project-specification-2023-2024.html)
+> Official documentation can be found at [The project specification](https://francescoquaglia.github.io/TEACHING/AOS/CURRENT/PROJECTS/project-specification-2023-2024.html)

 # About the provided implementation of the reference-monitor module